 SoFi’s unique investing platform offers a wide range of features to suit a variety of investors’ needs and skill levels.

-Investors could open an IRA even if they have an employee-sponsored retirement account, like a 401(k) or 403(b), and contributing to both could help maximize retirement savings.
+Investors could open an IRA for retirement even if they have an employee-sponsored retirement account, like a 401(k) or 403(b), and contributing to both could help maximize retirement savings.

 SoFi also has an automated investing product—great for those who don’t have the time or energy to do all the footwork for themselves.